How to get paid faster from clients and boost cash flow

 FAQs on getting paid faster

-Here are answers to some common questions about getting paid faster.
+Here are answers to common questions about getting paid faster.

-What's the fastest way to get paid by clients?
+What's the fastest way for clients to pay you?

-The fastest way is to make it easy for them.
-Use clear payment terms, invoice immediately, and offer online payment options like credit cards or direct debit.
-These methods are much quicker than waiting for a cheque to arrive and clear.
+Make it easy for clients to pay.
+Use clear payment terms, invoice immediately after completing work, and offer online payment options like credit cards or direct debit.

 How long should I wait before following up on late payments?